 The natural gas contract compression business is highly competitive, and there are low barriers to entry for individual projects.
 In addition, some of Regency's competitors are large national and multinational companies that have greater financial and other resources.
 Regency's ability to renew or replace existing contracts with its customers at rates sufficient to maintain current revenue and cash flows could be adversely affected by the activities of its competitors and its customers.
 If Regency's competitors substantially increase the resources they devote to the development and marketing of competitive services or substantially decrease the prices at which they offer their services, Regency may be unable to compete effectively.
-Some of these competitors may expand or construct newer or more powerful compressor fleets that would create additional compressor fleets in lieu of using Regency's natural gas contract compression services.
+Some of these competitors may expand or construct newer or more powerful compressor fleets that would create additional competition for Regency.
+In addition, Regency's customers that are significant producers of natural gas and crude oil may purchase and operate their own compressor fleets in lieu of using Regency's natural gas contract compression services.
 All of these competitive pressures could have a material adverse effect on Regency's business, results of operations, and financial condition.